IMG (company): Archive

-IMG also supports brands, agencies and production studios in securing rights and clearance for archive content.

 IMG Models

 IMG Models is an international modelling agency headquartered in New York City and with additional offices in London, Los Angeles, Milan, Paris, and Sydney.
-It is a subsidiary of the talent management company International Management Group.
-The company merged with William Morris Endeavor in 2013.
-In 2015, the agency represented more than half of the highest-paid supermodels.
-Ivan Bart is the current President, and Lisa Marie Benson is the Vice President.
+In 2025, following IMG's sale to TKO Group Holdings, IMG Models was spun-off from IMG to remain under the full ownership of Endeavor.

 Consulting

-IMG's Consulting division works with rightsholders, and brands on commercial, marketing and sponsorship strategy.
-IMG's stadium and arena group works with leagues and franchises.
+IMG's Consulting division works with rights holders and brands on commercial, marketing, and sponsorship strategy.
+IMG Consulting's stadium and arena group works with sports leagues and franchises.

-In Brazil, IMG worked with local affiliate IMM (former IMX), serving clients involved with the FIFA 2014 World Cup and the Rio 2016 Summer Olympics.
+In Brazil, IMG worked with local affiliate IMM, serving clients involved with the FIFA 2014 World Cup and the Rio 2016 Summer Olympics.